 Message Automation & Protocol Simulation (MAPS™)

-GL's MAPS™ is designed to work on TDM interfaces as well as on the IP/Ethernet interfaces.
-TDM signaling protocols such as SS7, ISDN, MLPPP, CAS, MAP, CAP, GSM, INAP, and BICC operate over TDM networks, where as VoIP protocols SIP, SIP-I, MEGACO, MGCP, SIGTRAN, Diameter, INAP, MAP, CAP, and BICC operate over IP transport layer.
+MAPS™ works on TDM, Ethernet and IP interfaces.
+TDM signaling protocols such as SS7, ISDN, MLPPP, CAS, MAP, CAP, GSM, INAP, and BICC operate over TDM networks, whereas VoIP protocols SIP, SIP-I, MEGACO, MGCP, SIGTRAN, Diameter, INAP, MAP, CAP, and BICC operate over IP networks.

 MAPS™ also supports 3G & 4G mobile protocol standards for testing the rapidly evolving mobile technologies.
-MAPS™ can simulate radio signaling protocols such as LTE (S1, eGTP, X2) interfaces and UMTS (IuCS, IuPS, IuH), GPRG Gb,and GSM A over IP transport layer.
+MAPS™ can simulate radio signaling protocols such as LTE (S1, eGTP, X2) interfaces and UMTS (IuCS, IuPS, IuH), GPRG Gb,and GSM A, GSM Abis over IP transport layer.

 GL’s MAPS™ is enhanced to a High Density version and a special purpose 1U network appliance that is capable of high call intensity (hundreds of calls/sec) and high volume of sustained calls (tens of thousands of simultaneous calls/1U platform).

 MAPS™ can emulate any network element in any technology including Analog, TDM, IP, ATM, and Wireless.
 It can be used to test and troubleshoot network infrastructure, software applications and User Equipment (UE) and ensure compliance.
 The following list is a sampling of the more important protocols supported, but NOT a complete list.

 - Analog – R1, R2, MFC-R2, SS1/SS4, SS5, and more

 - TDM – CAS, SS7, ISDN, ML-PPP, MAP, CAP, GSM, INAP, BICC and more